To establish a program to accurately document vehicles that were significant in the history of the United States, and for other purposes.

 Length: 5 pages

-This bill was introduced on October 12, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 12, 2017, in a previous session of Congress, but it did not receive a vote.

 Oct 12, 2017